doorkeeper-gem/doorkeeper/README.md

 Two things are worth keeping in mind when writing one.

 **Keep `matches_request?` as narrow as possible.** RFC 6749 §2.3 forbids a client from using more than one authentication method in a single request, and Doorkeeper enforces that across the whole registry rather than only the enabled methods.
 A method that matches too broadly therefore collides with a built-in one and the request is answered with `invalid_request`.
+What is counted is the strategy and not the key, so registering one strategy under several names — renaming a method while keeping the old key working — stays a single method.

 **The returned credentials are resolved with `by_uid_and_secret`.** A blank secret resolves only a public (non-confidential) client — that is what the built-in `none` method relies on — while a confidential client is resolved only when the secret matches the registered one.
 A method that establishes the client's identity by some other proof, such as a client certificate or a signed assertion, therefore still has to produce the registered secret for a confidential client.